savreline/chevrotain/README.md

 # Chevrotain: a CRDT-Based Replicated Key-Value Store
-Chevrotain is a replicated multi-primary key value store that achieves eventual consistency through the use of a conflict-free replicated data types (CRDTs).
+Chevrotain is a replicated multi-primary key value store that achieves eventual consistency through the use of conflict-free replicated data types (CRDTs).
 This project implements and evaluates performances of three different design approaches to the implementation of such a store.
 The three approaches are:
 1. State-based CRDT model (CvRDT) with or without garbage collection
 2. Operation-based CRDT model (CmRDT) without any synchronization
 3. Operation-based CRDT model (CmRDT) with limited synchronization

 Performance was evaluated by subjecting the three implementations to various loads while deployed on ten geographically distributed Azure VMs.
 Performance was also compared against MongoDB's built-in [replication service](https://docs.mongodb.com/manual/replication/) which follows the primary-backup model.
-The key points of the [full fechnical report (PDF)](docs/report/report.pdf) are summarized below.
+The key points of the [full technical report (PDF)](docs/report/report.pdf) are summarized below.

 This was an individual project completed in the fall of 2020 for the *Distributed Systems Abstractions* graduate course (CPSC 538B) at UBC.
 The insight and feedback received throughout this project from [Prof. Ivan Beschastnikh](https://www.cs.ubc.ca/~bestchai/) and ability to use Microsoft Azure Education credits is much appreciated.